-Mr. Mustafa is the CEO of Pleasant Valley Business Solutions.
+Mr. Mustafa is a 20-year resident of Loudoun County, and serves as senior vice president and general manager of XTIVIA.
 Previously, he was president of Copia Enterprises, and before that, he was the COO at Standard Technology.
 Mr. Mustafa was appointed by Governor McAuliffe to the Center for Innovative Technology’s board, and he’s active in a number of service organizations.
-Mr. Mustafa served in the U.S. Army and has a B.S. in accounting from the University of Baltimore and an MBA from Morgan State.
+Mr. Mustafa served in the U.S. Army and has a bachelor’s degree in accounting from the University of Baltimore and an MBA from Morgan State.
 He is a CPA, a certified management accountant, and a chartered global management accountant.
-Mr. Mustafa and his wife live in Loudoun County.

 Mr. Howard is the president and CEO of the Loudoun County Chamber of Commerce, a 1,300 member business organization that is Northern Virginia’s largest chamber of commerce.
 Howard began his tenure at the Loudoun County Chamber of Commerce in 2006, after seven years at the Fairfax County Chamber of Commerce.
 Before joining the Fairfax Chamber, Mr. Howard served as the chief spokesman for Congressman Michael P. Forbes.
 A graduate of the State University of New York, Mr. Howard was an award-winning journalist working for newspapers in New York’s Hudson Valley and Long Island.
 A resident of Leesburg, Mr. Howard and his wife Alison have one son, Jake.

 Mr. Charron is a life-long resident of Northern Virginia.
 He grew up in Springfield, attended R.E.
-Lee High School, and has a BS in Building Construction from Virginia Tech.
-He is currently a co-owner of 868 Estate Vineyards and Grandale Restaurant located near Hillsboro.
-Previously, Mr. Charron was the owner of Sterling-based Charron Construction Consulting, Inc., where for 20 years his firm managed the construction of major commercial, retail, institutional and government project across the United States.
-Mr. Charron is currently the immediate past chair of the Loudoun County Chamber of Commerce, and is also a member of the Loudoun CEO Cabinet.
+Lee High School, and has a bachelor’s degree in building construction from Virginia Tech.
+He is currently a co-owner of 868 Vineyards and Grandale Restaurant, located near Hillsboro.
+Previously, Mr. Charron was the owner of Sterling-based Charron Construction Consulting, Inc., where for 20 years, his firm managed the construction of major commercial, retail, institutional and governmental projects across the United States.
+Mr. Charron is a past chair of the Loudoun County Chamber of Commerce and is also a member of the Loudoun CEO Cabinet.
 Previously, Mr. Charron served as a trustee for the Westmoreland Davis Memorial Foundation (which operates Morven Park) and the Washington Architectural Foundation.
+Mr. Charron is the Constuction Coordinator for Loudoun County Public Schools.

 Mr. Veatch is a native of Northern Virginia, growing up in Reston.
-He has spent his entire career in the commercial real estate industry working with the Irving Group and Trammell Crow Company before starting his own company, Veatch Commercial Real Estate.
+He has spent his entire career in the commercial real estate industry, working with the Irving Group and Trammel Crow Company before starting his own company, Veatch Commercial Real Estate.
 He has developed, owned and operated a car wash as well as invested in various companies.
-Mr. Veatch is a licensed broker in Virginia, Marylandand Washington, D.C., and is a graduate of University of Virginia.
-He serves as a director on the Loudoun Chamber board and is a member of the Loudoun CEO Cabinet.
+Mr. Veatch is a licensed broker in Virginia, Maryland and Washington, D.C., and is a graduate of the University of Virginia.
+He serves on the Loudoun County Chamber of Commerce Board of Directors and is a member of the Loudoun CEO Cabinet.

 Courtney R. Sydnor

 Ms. Sydnor is a Deputy County Attorney for Loudoun County.
-In addition to serving as counsel to the EDA, Courtney represents and advises various departmental clients including Finance and Procurement, Transportation and Capital Infrastructure, and Economic Development, among others.
-Her practice areas include real estate, contracts, public finance, public-private partnerships and litigation.
+In addition to serving as counsel to the EDA, Ms. Sydnor leads the Community Development Section in the County Attorney’s Office (i.e., land use and development) and serves as counsel to the Planning Commission.
+Ms. Sydnor has also represented the County in real estate transactions, public finance transactions, and public-private partnerships, including the ground lease for the Loudoun United soccer stadium, Segra Field.
 Ms. Sydnor is a graduate of University of Richmond School of Law and University of Virginia, and she is a former law clerk to the late Honorable Leroy R. Hassell of the Supreme Court of Virginia.